beejjorgensen/bgc/src/bgc_part_0300_functions.md

 another way to get data back; C folks call it _passing by reference_ and that's a story we'll tell another time.

-But no fancy-schmancy name will distract you from the fact that _EVERYTHING_ you pass to a function _WITHOUT EXCEPTION_ is copied into its corresponding parameter, and the function operates on that local copy, _NO MATTER WHAT_.
+But no fancy-schmancy name should distract you from the fact that _EVERYTHING_ you pass to a function _WITHOUT EXCEPTION_ is copied into its corresponding parameter, and the function operates on that local copy, _NO MATTER WHAT_.
 Remember that, even when we're talking about